Microwave89/asmtest/README.md

 someFunction ENDP

-Often this is used to save rcx, rdx, r8 and r9:
+Often this is used to save rcx, rdx, r8 and r9, it is most common in debug version of C code:

 someFunction2 PROC